joshribakoff/holyscroll/README.md

 ![demo gif](http://i.imgur.com/CMRofAh.gif)

 #What#
 This is "hybrid" pagination/infinite scrolling.
 It is an AngularJS directive that lets you add infinite scrollers.
+Inspired by this blog post & the example(s) there - http://googlewebmastercentral.blogspot.com/2014/02/infinite-scroll-search-friendly.html

 It has these benefits:
-- Scroll up & down "infinite scrolling" style.
+- Scroll up to "negative" pages & down "infinite scrolling" style
 - Current page is highlighted in the page number links.
 - Click on the page number links to navigate to a specific page (forwards/backwards).
 - Easily add the current page to the URL (html5 push state), so users can direct link to a specific page, and not break the "back" button.